Four guilty of Delhi gang rape to be sentenced on Friday - judge

-NEW DELHI India captain Virat Kohli has been named the "Leading Cricketer in the World" in this year's edition of the Wisden Cricketers' Almanack, the publication announced on Wednesday.
+* Says approved appointment of Prabhat Kumar Marda as chief financial officer

-NEW DELHI A judge will deliver his sentence on Friday against four men convicted of killing a woman they gang-raped and tortured on a bus in New Delhi, a case that triggered outrage in India and widespread demands for the guilty to be hanged.
+NEW DELHI, Sept 11 A judge will deliver his sentence on Friday against four men convicted of killing a woman they gang-raped and tortured on a bus in New Delhi, a case that triggered outrage in India and widespread demands for the guilty to be hanged.

 Judge Yogesh Khanna told the court sentencing would take place at 2.30 p.m.
 (0900 GMT) on Friday.